 Student Nutrition Programs feed students healthy food based on the Guidelines for Student Nutrition Programs (SNP).
 These Guidelines are consistent with Canada's Food Guide.

-The guidelines help to create simple menus for nutritious breakfasts, morning meals, lunches and snacks (Sample menus - Toronto Public Health).
+The guidelines help to create simple menus for nutritious breakfasts, morning meals, lunches and snacks (Nutrition Guidelines - City of Toronto).
 Student Nutrition Programs help schools provide nutritious meals and/or snacks to children and youth.
 Students use what they learn about healthy eating in the classroom, home and in the community to make healthy food choices that have a lasting impact on their health.